jahbini/bamboo-snow/docs/two-year.md

 My best recollection is that sometime in the very last week of June, let’s say June 25, 2013, I noticed some dust on the floor.

 Anyone who knows me will be quite surprised that I noticed my floor or anything on it.
 I have a very high tolerance for clutter and chaos, much to the chagrin of sensible people, like yourself.
 But this dust was part of my Grand Experiment.

 My Grand Experiment was to honor a Mission Statement that I posted on my wall, and read everyday.
 I had written it months earlier when I decided where to focus my energies:  I want a better Saipan.
 I live here.
 And I wanted to do it with Bamboo.
 Because.

+> #The Mission Statement
+> *Goal:* Economic undependance for the CNMI, broad spetrum acceptance of the CNMI as economic, social and political entity
+>
+> Cultural theme “Where East Meets West”
+>
+> Bamboo as first vehicle
+> * charcoal
+> * crafts
+> * construction
+> Environmental gains
+> * mosquito control
+> * biochar
+> * soil and water remediation (there are still remnants of WWII in the soil of Saipan)
+> Energy undependance to reduce oil imports
+> Construction — replace rust-prone rebar with bamboo equivalent

 On Saipan, Bamboo grows wild, mostly.
 If a farmer has bamboo growing on the land, that land is unproductive, at least in western terms: Our western technologies are stumped by the utility of bamboo.
 We prefer big slabs of trees to do much of our building.
 Bamboo requires craftsmen.
 Craftsmen are the exact opposite of mass production, and we have masses of bamboo.
 Bamboo crafts depend on local supplies: There are no local supplies of bamboo in europe, and very very few in North America.
 So western mass production grew up without bamboo.